About Therapy

 Unified Protocol (UP): A transdiagnostic approach for managing a range of emotional disorders such as anxiety and depression.

-Emotion Focused Therapy (EFT): An attachment-based approach that deepens emotional awareness and strengthens relationships, used with both individuals and couples.
+Emotionally Focused Therapy (EFT): An attachment-based approach that deepens emotional awareness and strengthens relationships, used with both individuals and couples.

 Prolonged Grief Therapy (PGT): Supports recovery from complicated or prolonged grief.